whalelogic/coderef/README.md

 ## Branding

-The CodeRef logo is an anchor icon, representing stability and a deep-rooted foundation in knowledge.
+The CodeRef logo is an referee icon, representing rules and regulations, which when followed, provide a critical foundation for learning programming and attainment of qualitive knowledge.
 The icon is sourced from [Icons8](https://icons8.com).

 ## License